Azure/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-sap-library.md

 **_Notes:_**

-1. To prevent duplication, the Installation Media and Tools for all systems designed will be kept in a single flat `archives` directory.
-1. The Bill of Materials (bom.yml) and template files (.ini) are created in the follow-on steps from this process.
 1. Stack files are made unique by an index, e.g. `MP_<type>_<index>_<date>_<???>.<filetype>` where `<type>` is Stack, Plan, or Excel, `<index>` is a 10 digit integer, `<date>` is in format yyyymmdd, `<???>` is SWC for the Excel type and empty for the rest, and `<filetype>` is xls for type Excel, pdf for type Plan, and txt or xml for type Stack.
 1. The text file containing the download URL hardlinks is always named `myDownloadBasketFiles.txt`, so is not unique and should be stored in the BoM directory it relates to.